guneetdeol/DB-SCAN/README.md

 # DB-SCAN
  Density-based Clustering locates regions of high density that are separated from one another by regions of low density.
-Here we  will be manipulating the data and properties of DBSCAN and observe the resulting clustering.
+In this notebook, we  will be manipulating the data and properties of DBSCAN and observe the resulting clustering.